Hadapsar

-Hadapsar is a developed town in eastern Pune City, Maharashtra.
-After 1990, Hadapsar developed into a major industrial area and is now one of the most densely populated and developed areas of Pune District.
+Hadapsar is a developed suburb in eastern Pune City, Maharashtra, India.
+Since 1990, Hadapsar developed into a major industrial area and is now one of the developed areas of Pune.
 It is well connected to all parts of city.
-Distances to popular city centers is: Pune Railway Station 8 km, Lohegaon Airport 8 km, Koregaon Park 5 km, Swargate Bus Stand 7 km and Shivaji Nagar Railway Station 12 km.

 History

-During the second Anglo-Maratha war, a battle was fought between Jaswantrao (Yashwantrao) Holkar and Peshwa (and Scindia) in which Jaswantrao defeated the army of Peshwa and Scindia at Hadapsar in 25 October 1802.
+During the 2nd Anglo-Maratha war, a battle was fought between Maharaj Yashwantrao Holkar and Peshwa Baji Rao II and Daulat Rao Scindia in which Yaswantrao defeated the combined army of Peshwa and Scindia at Hadapsar in 25 October 1802.
+This battle is known as the Battla of Poona.

 Industry

-Hadapsar is an industrial suburb and part of the Pune Municipal Corporation.
-Hadapsar is home to corporations such as Serum Institute of India PVT LTD, MMR department, Honeywell, Bharat Forge, Gits Food Products, Indian Hume Pipe Factory, EDP, and Accurate.
+Hadapsar is home to corporations such as Serum Institute of India, the MMR department, Honeywell, Bharat Forge, Gits Food Products, Indian Hume Pipe Factory, EDP, and Accurate.
 It is also home to the Hadapsar Industrial Estate.

 Hadapsar has 3 special economic zones (SEZ): Magarpatta, Amanora Park Town, and SP Infocity.
-In Magarpatta, technology companies occupy 10 towers each housing multiple multinational companies.

-Major sites

-Tourist attractions in the vicinity include Theur, Kanifnath Temple, Purandar Fort and Mastani Talav (a lake).
-The annual vari of Sant Dnyaneshwar and Sant Tukaram palkhee from Alandi and Dehu respectively, pass through Hadapsar, after which the routes are again separated.